phiryll/lexy/README.md

 * arrays
   Arrays are ordered lexicographically by their elements.
   For example, `{0, 1, 0} < {0, 1, 100} < {0, 2, 0} < {1, 0, 0}`
-  Arrays of different sizes are different types in go, and will require different codecs.
+  Arrays of different sizes are different types in go, and will require different `Codecs`.
-  The provided array Codec makes heavy use of reflection, and should be avoided if possible.
+  The `Codec` created by `lexy.ArrayOf` makes heavy use of reflection, and should be avoided if possible.
-  See the provided examples for how you can write your own.
+  See the provided examples for how to create custom Codecs.

 Lexy can encode these types which either have no natural ordering, or whose natural ordering cannot be preserved while being encoded at full precision.